hfritz34/Prestige/README.md

 *Your music is your story, told in melodies and rhythms.
 Prestige is a platform where you're not defined by photos or followers, but by the beats that resonate with your soul.*

-**Let's make music more social, more meaningful, and more connected.**
+**I'm building Prestige to make music more social, more meaningful, and more connected.**